kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/load_balancer_l7_policy.md

 The `kakaocloud_load_balancer_l7_policy` data source retrieves information about a specific Layer 7 (L7) policy in KakaoCloud.
 It returns details such as the policy action, listener ID, redirect configuration, position, status, and associated rules.

-Use this data source when you need to:- Reference an existing L7 policy by its ID in your Terraform configuration.
+Use this data source when you need to:

+- Reference an existing L7 policy by its ID in your Terraform configuration.
 - Dynamically obtain policy attributes (e.g., action, redirect settings, or rules) without hardcoding them.
 - Validate that an L7 policy is correctly configured before attaching it to a listener or target group.